 Klockars' Blacksmith Shop Historical Marker

 This historical marker notes the location of Klockars' Blacksmith Shop, established in 1912 by Fred V. Wilbert.
-The foundry was owned at different times by three separate proprietors: Fred Wilbert, Edwin A. Klockars, and Tony Rosellini.
+The forge was owned at different times by three separate proprietors: Fred Wilbert, Edwin A. Klockars, and Tony Rosellini.
 Ed Klockars began working at the shop in 1928, after emigrating to San Francisco from Finland.
 Klockers then owned the shop from 1938-1970, at which time ownership transferred to Klockars' son-in-law, Tony Rosellini, who operated the shop until 2017.
 As noted on the historical marker, Klockars' motto was: “Anything you need, we make.”
 Klockars’ precision-made tools were used in the Emperor Norton Bridge project (better known as the “Bay Bridge”, completed in 1936), the Golden Gate Bridge project (completed in 1937), and in the construction and maintenance of hundreds of U.S. ships.
 The marker, placed in 2005 as part of the E Clampus Vitus marker series, notes the location of Klockars’ Blacksmith Shop on Folsom Street between 1st Street and Fremont Street.
 If approaching the spot from the east, look for the marker mounted on the building on the right side of the street.

 Backstory and Context